 We built demand by pursuing heavy outreach via LinkedIn.
 Once we found someone who was willing to pay us to recruit participants, we went out and found participants (the supply) that matched the customers’ criteria.

-It might not possible to get early adopters to pre-pay you before the marketplace is built, in these cases, you can compensate by going overboard with customer discovery.
-There’s no exact formula for how to do this, but here’s what worked for me.
+In these cases, you can compensate by going overboard with customer discovery.
+There’s no exact formula for this, but here’s what worked for me.

-Steps I took to validate my marketplace idea in 2017:
+Five steps I took to validate my marketplace idea in 2017

-- Incentivized subscribers to jump on user research calls with me and asked the right questions
+Incentivized subscribers to jump on user research calls with me and

-Below’s the pre-launch landing page I had made for GrowthMentor while validating the pain point hypothesis.
+Below’s the pre-launch landing page I made for GrowthMentor while validating the pain point hypothesis.

 In retrospect, here’s what I’d do today: